 Moving to Minneapolis in search of a new career?
 Luckily, there are plenty of opportunities for MPLS jobs, and it stands as one of the best cities for young professionals!
 The average salary in Minneapolis is higher than the U.S. average, and the city’s unemployment rate is just 3.9%.
 Key Minneapolis industries include manufacturing, technology, retail, life sciences, and agriculture.
 Additionally, the state of Minnesota is home to 15 Fortune 500 companies, five of which are located in Downtown Minneapolis.
 Have a good work/life balance at the headquarters of the seventh-largest retailer in the U.S., Target.
 If you’re looking for jobs in finance, consider U.S. Bank, Ameriprise Financial, and Thrivent Financial.
 Assist patients’ needs and discover long-term healthcare careers at Hennepin Healthcare.
 Or seek employment as a field service technician or engineer at the city’s best manufacturing company, Ziegler CAT!

-Make the Most of Minneapolis Transportation
+Make the Most of Minneapolis Public Transportation

-Find Quality Education at Minneapolis Schools
+Find Quality Education at Minneapolis Colleges & Universities

 Those seeking higher education can find an abundance of colleges and universities in Minneapolis and the larger Twin Cities area.
 Become an Auggie at the private liberal arts college ranked among the best Doctor of Nursing Practice programs in Minnesota, Augsburg University.
 Take notes for classes in social science, finance, math, and more—including highly-renowned public education programs—at the University of Minnesota Twin Cities.
 Pursue a degree in animation, graphic design, filmmaking, and more through Minneapolis College of Art and Design.
 Attend one of the best undergraduate entrepreneurship programs in the U.S. or study for programs like a Health and Exercise Science degree at the University of St. Thomas Minneapolis Campus.
 Or enroll in a faith-centered curriculum of education, business administration, marketing, and more at North Central University.